CumulusNetworks/docs/content/cumulus-netq-43/Installation-Management/Configure-Integrations/Install-a-Custom-Signed-Certificate.md

 ---
-title: Post-installation Configurations
+title: Install a Custom Signed Certificate
 author: NVIDIA
 weight: 395
 toc: 3
 ---

-This topic describes how to configure deployment options that you can perform only after you finish installing or upgrading NetQ.

-## Install a Custom Signed Certificate

 The NetQ UI ships with a self-signed certificate that is sufficient for non-production environments or cloud deployments.
 For on-premises deployments, however, you receive a warning from your browser that this default certificate is not trusted when you first log in to the NetQ UI.
 You can avoid this by installing your own signed certificate.